rust-unofficial/too-many-lists/src/third.md

 pub mod third;
 ```

-No copy-pasta this time.
+No copy-paste this time.
 This is a clean room operation.